 Anthony J. PICKLES Research Fellow, Division of Anthropology at Cambridge University, United Kingdom Administrative areas: Papua New Guinea Places: Melanesia Keywords: Big-manship, Categorization, Complexity, Conceptual Model, Corruption, Economic Anthropology, Economy and Finance, Exchanges, First Contacts, History

-Almut SCHNEIDER Associate Professor, Institue of Ethnology at Muenster University, Germany Administrative areas: Papua New Guinea, Western Highlands (Papua New Guinea) Places: Melanesia Keywords: Kinship, Social Change, Ritual, Exchanges, Social Organization, Land Tenure, Gender, Life-cycle Exchanges, Plant Domestication, Social-ecological System
+Almut SCHNEIDER Contractual researcher, Institue of Ethnology at Goethe University Frankfurt, Germany Administrative areas: Papua New Guinea, Western Highlands (Papua New Guinea), Milne Bay (Papua New Guinea) Places: Melanesia Keywords: Kinship, Social Change, Ritual, Exchanges, Social Organization, Land Tenure, Gender, Life-cycle Exchanges, Plant Domestication, Social-ecological System

 Rachel E. SMITH Postdoctoral Fellow, Anthropology at Stanford University, United States Administrative areas: Vanuatu, Shefa (Vanuatu) Places: Melanesia, Vanuatu Keywords: Economic Anthropology, Morality, Work, Life-cycle Exchanges, Kinship, Land Tenure, Labour Mobility, Development, Religion, Cognitive Anthropology